Who is Te Ipukarea Society Inc?

 - CLIMATE CHANGE, working to build resilience in our small island paradise

 Mana Tiaki simply means being a guardian of something, and in this case being a guardian of our environment.
 Being an NGO it’s hard to try and find funds to go towards projects we feel are needed, and Mana Tiaki provides these unrestricted funds to conduct projects across our 5 focal areas (Biodiversity, Youth, Climate Change, Eco Sustainable Development and Waste Management).
-Mana Tiaki is made possible through the assistance of our visiting guests, who give back to our environment by making a donation of their choice at participating accomodation, bars, cafes and recreational businesses.
-Typically there is a Mana Tiaki donation box made present at the front counter, or at participating accomodations such as Muri Beachcomber, Pacific Resort and Ikurangi Eco Retreat guests are asked upon checkout to make a donation of their choice which is then channeled into the 5 different focal areas TIS works around.
+Mana Tiaki is made possible through the assistance of our visiting guests, who give back to our environment by making a donation of their choice at participating accommodation, bars, cafes and recreational businesses.
+Typically there is a Mana Tiaki donation box made present at the front counter, or at participating accommodations such as Muri Beachcomber, Pacific Resort and Ikurangi Eco Retreat guests are asked upon checkout to make a donation of their choice which is then channeled into the 5 different focal areas TIS works around.

 Check out our Mana Tiaki tab to see how donations have been used.